Time trial bikes: everything you need to know about TT speed machines

 Until recently, bike manufacturers put a lot of effort into dreaming up aerodynamic solutions to hiding rim brakes within the fork or under the bottom bracket.

-This usually meant compromised braking performance or complicated servicing (or both), but was considered to be acceptable in the pursuit of aero gains.
+This usually meant compromised braking performance or complicated servicing (or both), but was acceptable in the pursuit of aero gains.

 Standard rim brakes offer plenty of stopping power, but there are few aerodynamically optimised aftermarket options available. - Simon Bromley / Immediate Media